leocb/MA3-Fader-Wing/README.md

-# MA3-Fader-Wing
+# DIY GrandMA3 Fader Wing

 An open source alternative hardware for the MA3 Fader wing. intended for budget onPC setups

-Use KiCad 7 nightly `r31587.26b9d2f5ac` or later to open the cad files
+Use [KiCad 7 nightly r31587.26b9d2f5ac](https://downloads.kicad.org/kicad/windows/explore/nightlies/download/kicad-nightly-r31587.26b9d2f5ac-x86_64.exe) or later to open the KiCad files

 Use the files on the `Publish` folder to make your own.
-Read bellow for more.
+Read more below.

 ## PCB / Electronic Design ✏